Headington Hill Park

 Headington Hill Park is located between the Marston Road and London Road.
 St Clement's links the park with central Oxford.
 On the other side of London Road is South Park, also owned by the Morrell family until 1939.
 Headington Hill Park is connected to South Park via a high-level wrought-iron footbridge over the main London Road up Headington Hill.

+The Park includes a carriage road through a striking avenue of limes which runs down to Marston Road.
+Originally, this allowed the Morrell family to ride down the hill to St Clement's Church, crossing the main road into the church drive which continues the lime tree planting scheme.

 Headington Hill Park has been used for many outside events including Shakespeare plays by Creation Theatre company and from 2012 has been used for wedding receptions.